Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-schema-registry/README.md

-# Schema Registry QuickStart
+# Schema Registry Quickstart

-This folder contains a variant of the [_SSL QuickStart_](../quickstart-ssl/README.md#quick-start-ssl) app configured to use the _Confluent Schema Registry_.
+This folder contains a variant of the [_SSL Quickstart_](../quickstart-ssl/README.md#quick-start-ssl) app configured to use the _Confluent Schema Registry_.

 The [docker-compose.yml](docker-compose.yml) file has been revised to configure the integration with [_Confluent Docker Image for Schema Registry_](https://hub.docker.com/r/confluentinc/cp-schema-registry) as follows: